cmosbeux/cmosbeux.github.io/_posts/2023-05-02-first_post.md

 pin: true
 image:
   path: /Images/AMU_Damage_2018.png
-  alt: Damage in the Amundsen Sea, Reconstruction using a data assimilation method using observations of surface velocities
+  alt: Damage in the Amundsen Sea, Reconstruction using a data assimilation method using observations of surface velocities in 2018

 ---